 Promising Practices to Counter Anti-Refugee Sentiment

-What can MRS sites do to counteract anti-refugee sentiment and work towards an inclusive vision for diocesan resettlement communities?
+What can refugee service organizations do to counteract anti-refugee sentiment and work towards an inclusive vision for diocesan resettlement communities?
 We encourage you to look at this resource to learn how positive communications strategies and outreach to parish and community leaders can help create an environment in which all people can thrive.
 This backgrounder includes practical guides developed by Welcoming America, The United States Conference of Catholic Bishops’ Bridging Refugee Youth and Children Services (BRYCS), Amnesty International, the Lutheran Immigration and Refugee Service as well as the Unitarian Universalist Service Committee.

 Cost and Benefits of Refugee Resettlement

 The current political discourse spotlights the economic cost of assisting refugees adjust to life in the U.S., but frequently leaves out the considerable benefits of welcoming newcomers.
 This backgrounder takes a comprehensive look at costs and benefits.